-As a streaming service, NowTv can get left behind with all the talk of Netflix, but with the recent addition of Sky Documentaries, it gives its competitor a fair fun.
-Here is seven to start with as we go into a new week
+As a streaming service, NowTv can get left behind with all the talk of Netflix, but with the recent addition of Sky Documentaries, it gives its competitor a fair run.
+Here are seven to start with as we go into a new week

 The September Issue

 Possibly the fashion documentary that created a whole genre.
 Filmmaker RJ Cutlers was given unprecedented access as he chronicled US Vogue editor-in-chief Anna Wintour and her creative director Grace Coddington's journey putting together the iconic September issue of the publication.
 All eyes are on Wintour, but it's Coddington who steals every scene.
 Look out for an appearance by now British Vogue editor Edward Enninful, who panics when trying to put a shoot together.